Latvia is a beautiful country in Eastern Europe — perfect for a weekend trip if you're living in Europe.

 You can't go to Riga and not spend a bit of time admiring the pretty city.
 Throughout Old Town, you'll see pastel colored buildings, intricately detailed cathedrals, stunning churches and austere governmental buildings, reminiscent of Latvia's history.

 Lots of hostels will let you know about free walking tours around town which is worth doing if you'd like to see more, and learn a little history.
-Whether you hit these on a tour or just walk around yourself, here are two buildings you can't miss:
+Whether you hit these on a tour or just walk around yourself, here are a few buildings you can't miss:

 The Three Brothers make up the oldest complex of houses in all of Riga and are gorgeous to look at.